Schedule A Consultation!

 • Extreme deformity of the leg, or unusual leg shape

-• Conditions with fragile tissue paper skin over bony prominences
+• Fragile skin over bony areas

 • Dermatitis